CS340-19/PersonalPlaylist/Proposal.md

 - We have looked into using the AngularJS framework developed by Google and we may use this with tools such as Sublime Text and Webstorm.
 We can then use a mixture Jasmine and Karma for testing the code.

 <h1>Team:</h1><br>
-  -Skills?
-Has anyone on the team created or used the tools needed for the project already?
+  <h2>Skills?
+Has anyone on the team created or used the tools needed for the project already?</h2>
         Tucker: C++/Python/Javascript
         Lane: C/C++/Python/Javascript/HTML/CSS
-  -Roles?
+  <h2>Roles?
 What are the roles of each team member?
-Will the roles change over the course of the semester?
+Will the roles change over the course of the semester?</h2>
         Lane: Programmer

 <h1>Project Management:</h1> <br>